Detection and characterization of targets in complex media using fingerprint matrices

-\rev{While the scattering invariant modes are thus input states that are transmitted through a disordered medium as through free (or homogeneous) space, we need something different here: what we are looking for in the context of target detection are input states that are reflected from a target embedded inside a disordered medium in the same way as from a target embedded in free (or homogeneous) space.
+\short{In the context of target detection,} we are looking for input states that are reflected from a target embedded inside a disordered medium in the same way as from a target embedded in free (or homogeneous) space.
 Correspondingly, the operator \alex{$\mathbf{\Gamma}$} that we introduce here is defined as the matrix product $\alex{\mathbf{\Gamma}} = \mathbf{R} \times \mathbf{R}_{0}^{\dagger}$ between a measured reflection matrix $\mathbf{R}$ of \alex{a disordered medium potentially hiding a target} and the conjugate transpose of a reference matrix \alex{$\mathbf{R}_0$} \alex{associated with a target in absence, this time, of any disordered environment}.
-This matrix \alex{$\mathbf{R}_0$} \alex{can be parametrized by a target state vector $\mathbf{q}$} whose coefficients account for the position, size and shape of the target alone\alex{.
-We thus refer to $\mathbf{R}_0(\mathbf{q})$} as the \textit{fingerprint \alex{matrix}}.
-In practice, $\mathbf{R}_0(\mathbf{q})$ can, e.g., be determined by measuring the reflection matrix of a known target in free space and by shifting its position to arbitrary values through the knowledge of the free-space Green's function (Methods).
-Alternatively, also fully computational approaches to evaluate $\mathbf{R}_0(\mathbf{q})$ for different target shapes and sizes are viable as we will show \corr{below}.
-In all these cases, the key insight is the following: the more closely the position, size or shape of the target in the fingerprint matrix $\mathbf{R}_0(\mathbf{q})$ match their true values realized in the experimentally measured matrix $\mathbf{R}$, the higher the correlations between these two matrices will be - allowing us to determine the target properties through an optimization problem.} \corr{Our} concept is therefore extremely versatile since the \corr{fingerprint matrix} can be designed as a function of the experimental situation, and can be applied to any kind of waves, provided that a measurement of the reflection matrix is possible.
+This \short{fingerprint} matrix \alex{$\mathbf{R}_0$} \alex{can be parametrized by a target state vector $\mathbf{q}$} whose coefficients account for the position, size and shape of the target alone. \short{The} more closely the position, size or shape of the target in the fingerprint matrix $\mathbf{R}_0(\mathbf{q})$ match their true values realized in the experimentally measured matrix $\mathbf{R}$, the higher the correlations between these two matrices will be - allowing us to determine the target properties through an optimization problem. {Our} concept is therefore extremely versatile since the {fingerprint matrix} can be designed as a function of the experimental situation, and can be applied to any kind of waves, provided that a measurement of the reflection matrix is possible.